agileware/au.com.agileware.civiquickbooks/README.md

 #### Authorise CiviQuickBooks access to your QuickBooks Online account.

-1. Click the 'Authorize' link as shown below the 'Access Token Expiry Date' field.
+1. Click the `Authorize` link as shown below the `Access Token Expiry Date` field.
 2. The QuickBooks Online Authentication page will now be displayed.
 3. Follow the instructions and to complete the authentication process.
 4. After authentication, you will be redirected back to CiviCRM.
-5. Open the CiviQuickBooks settings page.
+5. Open the `QuickBooks Online Settings` page.
-6. To confirm QuickBooks Online authentication a date will be shown in the 'Access Token Expiry Date' field.
+6. To confirm QuickBooks Online authentication a date will be shown in the `Access Token Expiry Date` field.
 If no date is shown then authentication has failed.
 Repeat the process.

 ### Map your QuickBooks product/service to CiviCRM Financial account codes